 Happy are the people whose God is the LORD!

 a.
 Rescue me and deliver me from the hand of foreigners: David here repeated the idea from earlier in the psalm (Psalm 144:7-8).
-The presence and destructive work of these foreign liars and false speakers was of great concern to him, pleading with God to rescue him.
+The presence and destructive work of these foreign liars and false speakers were of great concern to him, and he pleaded with God to rescue him.

-· Blessed children in the home; well-rooted and flourishing sons, and stable and stately daughters.
+· Blessed with children in the home; well-rooted and flourishing sons, and stable and stately daughters.

 · Blessed in the work of their hands, with barns full, ten thousands of sheep, and oxen burdened with heavy harvests.

 · Blessed with safety and peace in the community, with no violence (breaking in or going out) or riot over injustice (outcry in our streets).

 i.
 “The Lord had promised to bless his people with stalwart youth, productivity, and prosperity, and to protect them from enemy attacks and humiliation (cf. Leviticus 26:1-13; Deuteronomy 28:1-14; Psalm 132:13-18).”
 (VanGemeren)